Government of Canada / Gouvernement du Canada

 • (1) A record of each explosive in the factory or at a satellite site (including any explosive that is used as raw material) must be kept for two years after the date on which the record is made.
 It must set out, for each explosive,

-• (a) the product name and a short description of the explosive and its properties;
+• (a) the product name, UN number and a short description of the explosive;

-• (b) if the explosive was received, the quantity received and the date of reception;
+• (b) if the explosive was acquired, the quantity acquired and the date of acquisition;

 • (c) if the explosive was used to manufacture another explosive, the quantity used and the date of use;